Television: Who Invented What – and When?

 There is no way to make, send, or receive a television signal without doing what that paragraph says.
 You can’t create an electronic television signal without first creating an “electrical image.”

-The whole of RCA’s research effort – at an expense that David Sarnoff joked with Zworykin years later cost RCA more than $50 million – was an effort to pre-empt or circumvent Claim 15.
-RCA’s attorneys went to great lengths to assert that the 1923 application would have created such an electrical image, and that Zworykin was therefore entitled to “make the count” embodied in the Claim.
+The whole of RCA’s research effort—at an expense that David Sarnoff joked with Zworykin years later cost RCA more than $50 million—was intended to circumvent Farnsworth’s patents, in particular Claim 15.
+The language in Claim 15 was indispensable.
+RCA’s attorneys went to great lengths to assert that Zworykin’s 1923 application would have created such an electrical image, and that Zworykin was therefore entitled to “make the count” embodied in the Claim.

 That’s when RCA should have produced some… what’s it called?
 Oh yeah… evidence.
 But when it was time for RCA to prove that Zworykin had constructed and operated his system in 1923 – or 1924 or 1925 – there was no evidence submitted.
 No tubes were displayed, no laboratory journals entered into the record.
 There were only confusing and contradictory verbal accounts from Zworykin and two of his colleagues.